ayashrath/analyze-whatsapp-chat/README.md

 ### Android

-Please refer to the [WhatsApp FAQ Page](https://faq.whatsapp.com/1180414079177245) for information on how to extract data which needs to be analysed
+Please refer to the [WhatsApp FAQ Page](https://faq.whatsapp.com/1180414079177245) for information on how to extract data which needs to be analysed.

 ### iOS